Lokith-sharan/GitHub-Scraper-Singapore/README.md

 ## Interesting Fact
 I found that many users have a high number of repositories but vary in their activity levels.

-## Recommendation
-Developers should consider contributing to open-source projects in their area to build connections and enhance their portfolios.